Pandora1337/GHA/README.md

 # GitHub Pages Deployment with Actions

-Moved project into separate repo for better clarity

 This project aims to demonstrate my knowledge of GitHub Actions to deploy a static website to GitHub Pages.

 Deploy action will only push the contents of `web`, and will be triggered after every push that changes that directory only.